romainbsl/techio-kotlin-starter-pack/parts/2_classes.md

 class Book {}
 ```

-> You'ra allowed to omit curly braces if class is empty
+> You're allowed to omit curly braces if class is empty

 ```kotlin
 class Book